National Zoological Park (NZP)

 CROSIER, Adrienne, Cheetah Biologist, Department of Reproductive Sciences.
 B.S.
 (1996); Ph.D.
 (2001) North Carolina State University.
 Research specialties: Understanding basic and comparative wildlife reproductive physiology and implementation of assisted reproductive technologies.

 DALLMEIER, Francisco, Director, Center for Conservation Education and Sustainability, NZP.
 B.A.
 (1977) Central University of Venezuela; M.S.
 (1984),Ph.D.
 (1986) Colorado State University.
 Research specialties: Integrating Conservation Needs with Development Priorities to Sustain Biodiversity; Developing and Implementing Biodiversity Action Plans and Biodiversity Monitoring and Assessment Programs for Mega-Infrastructure Projects.

 DEICHMANN, Jessica, Research Biologist.
 B.S.
 (2002) Colorado State University; Ph.D.
 (2009) Louisiana State University.
 Research specialties: Tropical herpetology; Assessment of conservation of Amazonian biodiversity, research in tropical ecology and amphibian biology.

-FLEISCHER, Robert C., Head, Center for Conservation and Evolutionary Genetics.
+FLEISCHER, Robert C., Head, Center for Conservation and Evolutionary Genetics and Senior Scientist.
 B.A.
 (1978) University of California, Santa Barbara; Ph.D.
 (1983) University of Kansas.
 Research specialties: Evolutionary biology, conservation biology, population genetics, behavioral ecology, ornithology, mammalogy, malaria parasites.